How To Hide Your Tummy Tuck, Scars & All—Even at the Beach

 bad tummy tuck scar with unnatural belly button

-• Absurdly high tummy tuck scars that are visible in a swimsuit.
+• High scars that sit far above the bikini line and are visible in a swimsuit.

 Before a tummy tuck, woman’s torso is marked in ink along incision lines.
 After photo shows flat belly and very faint scar.